 - Loud of War: The Boy wakes up Theon with a really loud horn, implicitly revealing who the "Horn-Blowing Cunt" from the previous season was.

 - Meaningful Background Event: Hanging behind Jaime and Brienne, only glimpsed briefly, is a banner with the Bolton sigil on it.
 The shape of the flayed man hanging on an 'X' is identical to Theon's position.

-- My God, What Have I Done?: Sansa is in tears as she watched Littlefinger's ship sailing away; having already thrown away her chance to escape from Kings Landing, she's now trapped into her Arranged Marriage to the Imp.
+- My God, What Have I Done?: Sansa is in tears as she watches Littlefinger's ship sailing away; having already thrown away her chance to escape from King's Landing, she's now trapped into her Arranged Marriage to the Imp.

 - Not His Sled: Those who've read the books might have thought the previous episode was the last we ever saw of Gendry, as he only shows up in one brief scene after deciding to remain with the Brotherhood.
 But here, Melisandre comes to collect him and sends his story in a completely new direction.

 - The Nothing After Death: According to Dondarrion, he only sees darkness before he comes back to life.